Beware the Time Robbers

 Photo by Pixabay on Pexels.com

 Just as it is in the dictionary, so it is in life.
 Forgiveness always comes before freedom.
 Over the course of our lives, we receive many offences from people, some large and others minute.
 We have two choices when we are in a position where someone has offended us: 1.
-We can either choose to hold on to the offence or 2.
+We can either choose to hold on to the offence, or 2.
 We can forgive.

 Forgiveness can be a very difficult thing to give in our lives, especially if someone has hurt us deeply.
 Our tendency is to want to hold on to the hurt and nurse it.
 After all, we have been wronged.
 The problem with this attitude is that the unforgiveness that we carry does not necessarily harm the other person; it only harms us.
-We are a container and when we hold on to an offence, it is like a toxic substance inside of us.
+We are a container, and when we hold on to an offence, it is like a toxic substance inside of us.
 The toxic substance does not do our bodies or our minds any good, only harm.

 When it comes right down to it, forgiveness is a choice.
-We must choose to forgive those that have done us wrong.
-When we do that we become free of the offence.
-Is the process instantaneous; we forgive and then we are free?
+We must choose to forgive those who have done us wrong.
+When we do that, we become free of the offence.
+Is the process instantaneous?
+We forgive and then we are free?
 Sometimes, but not usually.
 Forgiveness is a process.
 We choose to forgive, and then we begin to walk it out.
-The memory may come to mind again and again, but each time we say,”I choose to forgive that person; I am not going to carry this around with me any more.”
+The memory may come to mind again and again, but each time we must say, “I choose to forgive that person; I am not going to carry this around with me anymore.”
 Over and over, the process repeats, until at some point, the memory fades and that offence no longer has power over us.

 The servant then went out from the king and found someone who owed him several thousand dollars.
-He took the man by the throat and demanded the man pay him what he owed him.
-The debtor begged the man to have compassion on him and he would pay him what was owed but the servant would not show mercy.
+He took the man by the throat and demanded that the man pay him what he owed him.
+The debtor begged the man to have compassion on him, and he would pay him what was owed, but the servant would not show mercy.
 He had the man thrown into prison.
-Soon it was reported to the king what the servant had done to his debtor.
-The king then called the servant and demanded to know why he had treated the other man so harshly seeing that he had received mercy.
+Soon, it was reported to the king what the servant had done to his debtor.
+The king then called the servant and demanded to know why he had treated the other man so harshly, seeing that he had received mercy.
 He then threw the man into prison until all of his debt was paid.
 The story ends with this admonition from Jesus, “So My heavenly Father also will do to you if each of you, from his heart, does not forgive his brother his trespasses.

 The point of this story is that we all stand before God owing a great debt; that debt being our sins and trespasses.
 If we want God’s forgiveness, we must be willing to forgive those who have sinned or trespassed against us.
 It is a spiritual law of the universe.
 If we want it, we have to be willing to give it.